adityakuche/try_1/README.md

 # try_1
-test for the push and pull request a
+test for the push and pull request a t